• iN-Net officially launched in January 2025. Watch the webinar on our YouTube channel.

 These plans are a combination of an overarching national vision for sustainable N management with concrete targets across multiple sectors.

-iN-Net’s driving purpose is to create an enabling environment - through providing data, directing the scientific research agenda, and training scientists and practitioners - for countries to write and implement these plans.
+iN-Net’s driving purpose is to support our partner networks to create an enabling environment - through providing data, directing the scientific research agenda, and training scientists and practitioners - for countries to write and implement these plans.

 We’ve identified four fundamental scientific barriers to achieving the UN goal of halving N waste by 2030, around which iN-Net has created working groups: